 About Landmark East Harlem

 Landmark East Harlem (LEH) is a coalition of organizations and individuals whose mission is to protect the special character of the neighborhood.
 We do this by working to secure City landmark designation and State and National Register listing for individual properties and historic districts in East Harlem.
 We also advocate for contextual new development and adaptive reuse of older properties.
 Landmark East Harlem was formed in 2015 by leaders from CIVITAS, East Harlem Preservation, and the Marcus Garvey Park Alliance; Ascendant Neighborhood Development joined shortly thereafter as the fourth member of the alliance.
+Landmark East Harlem believes that historic preservation is an indispensable component of a holistic community development strategy.

 Founding members Joanna Delson, Kathleen Benson Haskins, & Connie Lee at an LPC hearing.